Plan ahead to prevent service interruptions and ensure you have running water the moment you step into your new home.

 Documents You Need to Start Water Service

-- Social Security number: Many utilities require this for a soft credit check or identity verification.
+| Social Security Number | Many regional utilities require this information to perform a soft credit check or firmly establish your financial responsibility for the account. |

 Step-by-Step: The Water Transfer Process